Teascade/pipeswitch/README.md

 # PipeWire-patchbay
-Daemon for [PipeWire](pw) that automatically links audio inputs and outputs based on regex for similarly to how [QjackCtl][qjackctl]'s patchbay works on Jack.
+Daemon for [PipeWire][pw] that automatically links audio inputs and outputs based on regex for similarly to how [QjackCtl][qjackctl]'s patchbay works on Jack.